Kornilov affair: Consequences

-After the failed coup, Kornilov was removed from his position as Commander-in-Chief and incarcerated in the Bykhov Fortress alongside 30 other army officers accused of involvement in the conspiracy.
-General Aleksandr Krymov commanded the forces that moved towards Petrograd before being stopped.
-Krymov surrendered and, after meeting with Kerensky, killed himself by shooting himself in the heart.
+Kornilov was removed from his position as Commander-in-Chief and incarcerated in the Bykhov Fortress alongside 30 other army officers accused of involvement in the conspiracy.
+General Aleksandr Krymov commanded the forces that moved toward Petrograd before being stopped.
+Krymov surrendered and, after meeting with Kerensky, shot himself in the heart.

-On 14 September 1917 (1 September old style), the Provisional Government proclaimed the establishment of the Russian Republic, formally abolishing what was left of the old monarchical system and creating a Provisional Council as temporary parliament, in preparation to the elections of a Constituent Assembly.
+On 14 September 1917 (O.S.
+1 September), the Provisional Government proclaimed the establishment of the Russian Republic, formally abolishing what remained of the old monarchical system and creating a Provisional Council as a temporary parliament in preparation for elections to a Constituent Assembly.

 However, the Provisional Government had lost all credibility and soon crumbled.
-Shortly after Lenin seized power with the Bolshevik October Revolution of 7 November 1917 (25 October old style) Kornilov managed to escape from Bykhov Fortress and went on to establish the Volunteer Army, which fought the Bolsheviks during the Russian Civil War.
+Shortly after Lenin seized power in the Bolshevik October Revolution of 7 November 1917 (O.S.
+25 October), Kornilov managed to escape from Bykhov Fortress and went on to establish the Volunteer Army, which fought the Bolsheviks during the Russian Civil War.
 He was killed in battle against Bolshevik forces in the town of Ekaterinodar in April 1918.

-The biggest beneficiary of the Kornilov affair was the Bolshevik Party, who enjoyed a revival in support and strength in the wake of the attempted coup.
+The principal beneficiary of the Kornilov affair was the Bolshevik Party, which experienced a revival in support and strength in the wake of the supposed attempted coup.
 Kerensky released Bolsheviks who had been arrested during the July Days a few months earlier, when Vladimir Lenin was accused of being in the pay of the Germans and subsequently fled to Finland.
-Kerensky's plea to the Petrograd Soviet for support had resulted in the rearmament of the Bolshevik Military Organization and the release of Bolshevik political prisoners, including Leon Trotsky.
-Though these weapons were not needed to fight off Kornilov's advancing troops in August, they were kept by the Bolsheviks and used in their own successful armed October Revolution.
-Bolshevik support amongst the Russian public also increased following the Kornilov affair, a consequence of dissatisfaction with the Provisional Government's handling of Kornilov's attempted seizure of power.
-Following the October Revolution, Lenin and the Bolsheviks seized power and the Provisional Government that Kornilov was a part of ceased to exist.
-The fragments of the Provisional Government were a pivotal force in the Russian Civil War that occurred in response to Lenin's seizure of power.
+Kerensky's appeal to the Petrograd Soviet for support had resulted in the rearmament of the Bolshevik Military Organization and the release of Bolshevik political prisoners, including Leon Trotsky.
+Although these weapons were not needed to repel Kornilov's advancing troops in August, they were retained by the Bolsheviks and later used in their successful armed October Revolution.
+Bolshevik support among the Russian public also increased following the Kornilov affair, a consequence of dissatisfaction with the Provisional Government's handling of the attempted seizure of power.
+After the October Revolution, Lenin and the Bolsheviks seized power and the Provisional Government of which Kornilov had been a part ceased to exist.
+The remnants of the Provisional Government were a pivotal force in the Russian Civil War that followed Lenin's seizure of power.

-Despite the officer corps' refusal to participate in Kornilov's mutiny, they were angry with the punishment Kerensky gave him, as well as Kerensky's accommodation of the left and his arrest of prominent generals.
-This would later come back to haunt Kerensky as the military did not heed his request to defend the government when the Bolsheviks attacked in the October Revolution in 1917.
+Despite the officer corps' refusal to participate in Kornilov's mutiny, they were angered by the punishment Kerensky imposed on him, by Kerensky's accommodation of the left, and by his arrest of prominent generals.
+This would later come back to haunt Kerensky, as the military did not heed his request to defend the government when the Bolsheviks attacked in the October Revolution of 1917.